adamkong1995/mircofrontend-sso/README.md

 > **Portfolio demo** showcasing how to implement **Single Sign-On (SSO)** and a **unified user experience** across multiple independently deployed applications — including modern and legacy-style apps — without shared cookies or shared runtime.

+This project is inspired by real-world work integrating authentication across new and legacy applications in a multi-team environment.

 ---

 ## What this demonstrates